Last updated: 1st November 2025

 (g) except with Cotiss' prior written consent, publish benchmarks or performance information about the Platform Services;

-(h) interfere with the operation of the Platform Services, circumvent its access restrictions or conduct any security or vulnerability test of the Platform Services;
+(h) interfere with the operation of the Platform Services including all its data, circumvent its access restrictions or conduct any security or vulnerability test of the Platform Services;

 (i) transmit any viruses or other harmful materials to the Platform Services;